 Here we have re-evaluated the foraging ecology of the recently extinct Gallotia goliath and Canariomys bravoi in northwestern Tenerife using carbon and nitrogen stable isotopes.
 We found substantial evidence for trophic omnivory in both species.
-Relatively elevated δ^{13} C values for C. bravoi from the inland Icod municipality also suggest that C. bravoi may have regularly foraged in the forest canopy.
+Relatively elevated $\delta^{13}$ C values for C. bravoi from the inland lcod municipality also suggest that C. bravoi may have regularly foraged in the forest canopy.
 Slight differences in carbon and nitrogen isotope data further suggest that the two extinct species likely partitioned their resources when living in sympatry.
 They also indicate that the extant Gallotia galloti, as well as introduced rats and rabbits, may consume resources that are similar to those consumed by G. goliath in coastal habitat.
-These findings are consistent with morphometric and dental microwear data, which suggest that (1) both species consumed a variety of vegetal and animal foods, and (2) C. bravoi spent time in the trees [26,27,30,40].
-New radiocarbon dates extend our understanding of the paleoecology of C. bravoi during the late Pleistocene but do not help narrow the timing of when either species disappeared from Tenerife.
-With continued lack of evidence for another driver, we echo the conclusions of Rando et al. [23] that the initial wave of human settlers drove the extinctions of the now-extinct species.
-Further research on the island will almost certainly refine our understanding of the paleoecology and extinction triggers for both species, and especially lizards.
+These findings are consistent with morphometric and dental microwear data, which suggest that (1) both species consumed a variety of vegetal and animal foods, and (2) C. bravoi during the late Pleistocene but do not help narrow the timing of when either species disappeared from Tenerife.
+With continued lack of evidence for another driver, we echo the conclusions of Rando et al. [23] that the initial wave of human settlers drove the extinctions of the paleoecology and extinction triggers for both species, and especially lizards.